 But while the manicured Cotswolds of the North attract a myriad tourists, the South holds more rugged secrets in the form of deep-hidden valleys, harebell-covered meadows, and steeply wooded hills.
 Nestled amongst these natural amphitheatres are towns that seem to have sprung organically from the earth; ancient towns with fascinating shops, restaurants that cook with ingredients grown on Cotswold soil, and attractions that vividly tell the story of this ancient land.

 As our expert guides take you through picture-postcard scenery, they can explain the history of towns and villages such as Bibury, with its famous Arlington Row of former weavers’ cottages, and Cirencester, a Roman capital, which grew yet richer on the proceeds of the medieval wool industry.
-There’s Tetbury, now home to the Prince of Wales and Camilla, Duchess of Cornwall: indeed, this is the town where the Princes William and Harry grew up.
-Tetbury is much-visited for its antique emporia, food and other individual shops, none more famous than Highgrove, selling unique crafts, the profits from which go to the Prince’s own charities.
+There’s Tetbury, once home to King Charles and Camilla: indeed, this is the town where the Princes William and Harry grew up.
+Tetbury is much-visited for its antique emporia, food and other individual shops, none more famous than Highgrove, selling unique crafts, the profits from which go to the King’s own charities.
 Stunning Malmesbury Abbey, dating back to the 12th century, is the burial place of Athelstan, England’s first King.
 The town is also home to a more modern attraction: the outstanding Abbey House Gardens, famed not only for their horticulture but for their owners, known as the Naked Gardeners for reasons that may become clear!

 There’s also an option to visit ancient Lacock Abbey, where the Harry Potter movies were filmed.